gfe--gluten free easily

 Even those who didn’t comment must have enjoyed it, because there was little left from the full slow cooker.
 I served this soup with mini-corn muffins and that made for a great combination.

 Because soup always thickens in the refrigerator overnight, I added some leftover chicken broth to make my mug of soup for lunch yesterday.
 For dinner with these leftovers though, I’ll just reheat the thickened soup and serve it over some mashed potatoes.
-This thickened Slow Cooker Black-Eyed Pea Soup would also be great over rice over or noodles.
+This thickened Slow Cooker Black-Eyed Pea Soup would also be great over rice or noodles.

 Slow Cooker Black-Eyed Pea Soup (with Ham and Chicken) Recipe